The Maine Lobster Festival | Celebrating the Best of Summer in New England

 Music from the main stage mixes with the bustle of people talking over their food, taking in the sights and enjoying every minute of a fleeting summer afternoon.
 When all is said done, after every tent is broken down, the sea goddess is crowned and the crate race championship is decided; the all-volunteer committee gets one month to take a little pride in the results of all their planning and hard work before starting the process for the 68th time.
 Each year, the Maine Lobster Festival draws close to 50,000 people who consume over 18,000 pounds of lobster and pump thousands of dollars into local businesses and community organizations alike.

 According to the festival Web site: “No one gets paid for their efforts – our reward is the satisfaction of mutual involvement and the pleasure of knowing that the proceeds of our hard work and the hard work of our Volunteers helps support our community in many ways.”

 Like I said, when it comes to special events that capture the very best of summer in New England—nothing cracks The Maine Lobster Festival.
 I dare to say, nothing even comes close.

-Editor’s Note: To avoid the crush of summer visitors, make lodging reservations in a neighboring town like Rockport.
+Editor’s Tip: To avoid the crush of summer visitors, make lodging reservations in a neighboring town such as Rockport, Maine.